 It is government policy to encourage the use of electric cars, and the government is aiming for at least three fifths of all new cars to be electric by the end of the decade.

-The growth of electric vehicles is said to lie behind a likely future inevitable introduction of a road pricing scheme, one which will potentially replace fuel duties.
+The growth of electric vehicles, allied to improvements in vehicle tracking technologies, is thus said to lie behind the likely future inevitable of a road pricing scheme, one which will potentially replace fuel duties.

 History of fuel duty